alexharri/website/posts/canvas-to-ascii.md

   samplingVector={[0.65, 0.65, 0.31, 0.31, 0.22, 0.22]}
 />

-As the exponent is increased to $2$ the darker components of the sampling vector quickly become _much_ darker.
+As the exponent is increased to $2$ the darker components of the sampling vector quickly become _much_ darker, just like we wanted.
 However, the lighter components also get pulled towards zero by a significant amount.

 I don't want that.
 I want to increase the contrast _between_ the lighter and darker components of the sampling vector, not the vector in its entirety.

-To achieve that, we can normalize the sampling vector to the range $[0, 1]$ prior to applying the exponent, and then "denormalizing" the vector back to the original range afterwards.
+To achieve that, we can normalize the sampling vector to the range $[0, 1]$ prior to applying the exponent, and then "denormalize" the vector back to the original range afterwards.

 The normalization to $[0, 1]$ can be done by dividing each component by the maximum component value.
 After applying the exponent, mapping back to the original range is done by multiplying each component by the same max value: